-1.8.3 Internet service table

-The VideoEdge application does not utilize Internet services.
+1.8.2 Internet service table The VideoEdge application does not utilize Internet services.
+2004 Johnson Controls, All rights recorded

 2 Deployment

 This section is designed to help execute the deployment of VideoEdge.
 The contents within this section address how to initiate secure deployment for new installations, how to harden VideoEdge and additional steps after commissioning required before the VideoEdge is turned over to runtime operations.